Texas Sexual Abuse Lawyer

 However, when the school is a private school, private university, or private college, there may be legal recourse if the professor/teacher was not properly screened at the time of hiring.
 Background checks are critical when placing someone in a position of authority over students.
 If you have been sexually abused or molested by a school employee at a private school or university, you may have legal recourse.
 Call Simmons and Fletcher, P.C. for a free confidential consultation today.

 Sexual Abuse or Molestation by Medical/Dental Professional

 We have a right to expect medical professionals and dental professionals to take care of us with respect for our persons and our privacy.
 Unfortunately, this does not always happen.
 Improper sexual contact may when you are under the effects of anesthesia or even when you are wide awake in the exam room.
 If this happens in Texas, your claim for personal injuries falls under the requirements of the Texas Health Care Liability Act.
-It is important that you follow the notice and report requirements of the Act in order to preserve your claim.
+You must follow the notice and report requirements of the Act to preserve your claim.
 Contact Simmons and Fletcher, P.C. for a confidential assessment of your case.

 Other Persons Homes and/or House Parties